Mountain-Hydrology-Research-Group/snow-hydrology/README.md

-# Data Analysis in Water Sciences

-**CEE 465 / CEWA 565**
+# Snow Hydrology

+**CEWA 573**

 This website is the home of labs, assignments, and resources for this class.

-This course covers fundamental topics related to data analysis using modern computer techniques, with applications to water sciences (but techniques are applicable to many science disciplines), including:
+This course covers fundamental topics related to snow physics and hydrology using modern computer techniques, inlcuding:
- * Statistical inference testing and error estimation
- * Linear and quantile-based regression models
- * Monte Carlo simulation
- * Time series analysis
- * Bayes theorem
+ * Snow mass balance
+ * Snowpack energy balance
- * Data visualization
+ * Data plotting and visualization

-**Prerequisite:** Any one of the following recommended: IND E 315; AMATH 301 CSE 142; Knowledge of basic statistics and computer programming (Python, R, MATLAB)
+ * Turbulence over snow
+ * Mountain meteorology

+**Prerequisites:** Graduate level standing or permission of the instructor

-**Offered:** Autumn quarters
+**Offered:** Spring quarter